Become part of our PRiSMA family and receive interesting news about light & color, new products, webinars and much more in our free PRiSMA newsletter!

 You now know how much light affects our bodies—far beyond what we can see.
 You have learned that not all bright light wakes us up, that not all blue light has the same effect, and that natural morning light is a complex interplay of activating and regenerating components.
 Above all, you now know that this knowledge can be put to good use.

-BluCynk is not a cure-all.
-But the filter is a precise tool—for anyone who gets little daylight during the day, often feels exhausted, or wants to better support their inner rhythm.
-It does not replace anything fundamental, but it helps to use the available light more consciously and effectively.
+BluCynk isn’t a cure-all.
+But the filter is a precise tool—for anyone who gets little natural light during the day or wants to actively control their lighting conditions.
+It doesn’t replace anything fundamental, but it helps you use the available light more consciously and effectively.

-Perhaps the light outside is still the same as yesterday.
+Maybe the light outside is still the same as it was yesterday.
 But now you know how to use it differently.
-You have a tool at your disposal to strengthen your internal clock, support your performance, and regain your balance.
+You have a tool at your disposal that can help your eyes remember that it’s daytime—and help you regain your balance.

 Everyday life remains the same.
 But something has changed: you.